VibeHarboe/Joining-Data-in-SQL/sql/README.md

   * Compare row counts and result differences across join types
   * Analyze dataset completeness and exclusivity based on join logic

+* [08_union_set_operations.sql](08_union_set_operations.sql) – Set theory operations in SQL for comparing, combining, and filtering datasets:

+* Use UNION and UNION ALL to merge records from different sources with or without duplicates
+* Identify shared records using INTERSECT
+* Detect missing or exclusive records using EXCEPT in both directions